Aneefahmad07/obstacle-avoinding-robot/README.md

 # obstacle-avoinding-robot
-this is a robot that avoids obstaccles that comes on the way
+this is a robot that avoids obstacles that comes on the way